latent-to/developer-docs/docs/learn/chain-rate-limits.md

 ### Registration rate limits

-This section covers rate limits related to neuron registrations on a subnet and on the network.
+This section covers rate limits related to neuron registrations on a subnet.

 #### Per-block registration limit